 ProtectUK publication date

-o notify the regulator Security Industry Authority (SIA) of their premises; and
+• notify the Security Industry Authority (SIA) of their premises; and

-These procedures are to be followed by people working at the premises if an act of terrorism was to occur at the premises or in the immediate vicinity, which may be expected to reduce the risk of physical harm being caused to individuals.
-This includes ensuring there are procedures in place to provide information to individuals on the premises and to evacuate, invacuate or lockdown the premises.
-Some actions could be as simple as locking doors, closing shutters and identifying a safe route to cover.
+These public protection procedures are those which should be followed by people working at the premises if an act of terrorism were to occur at the premises, or in the immediate vicinity.
+They are procedures which may be expected to reduce the risk of physical harm being caused to individuals and relate to evacuation, invacuation (moving people to a safe place), locking down the premises, and communicating with individuals on the premises.

 Reasonably practicable